vimalchetu/java-sdk/README.md

    The method is responsible for the invocation of authorize operation on the Velocity REST server.<br/>

-<b>public VelocityResponse invokeAuthorizeRequest(com.velocity.models.request.authorize.AuthorizeTransaction authorizeTransaction) throws VelocityIllegalArgument, VelocityGenericException, VelocityRestInvokeException, VelocityNotFound</b><br/>
+<b>public VelocityResponse authorize(AuthorizeTransaction authorizeTransaction) throws VelocityIllegalArgument, VelocityGenericException, VelocityRestInvokeException, VelocityNotFound</b><br/>

 @parameter <b>authorizeTrsansaction </b> - holds the values for the authorize request AuthorizeTransaction <br/>